We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 Hands typing on a keyboard with a VPN shield graphic symbol

-BYOD (Bring Your Own Device), insecure hardware, software misuse, and public Wi-Fi networks are common security threats.
+BYOD (Bring Your Own Device), insecure hardware, software misuse and public Wi-Fi networks are common security threats.
 Plus, data breaches are a costly, serious concern.
 Authorities issue big fines for flouting regulations, like the Information Commissioner's Office (ICO) with GDPR (General Data Protection Regulation).

 Most employees who work remotely are connected to home network infrastructures that are not verified by IT specialists in terms of ensuring security.
 Failure to provide adequate security makes it easier to break into the network with corporate devices.
 It happens when employees use unsecured devices.
 This allows hackers to eavesdrop and intercept information that is usually unencrypted.